-BMW Group and Eckart Witzigmann launch the first foodlab in Vienna
+BMW Group and Eckart Witzigmann launch the first culinary symposium in Vienna

 Additional information and tickets for the event can be found here.